 - Your boss is oblivious.
 While it might sometimes seem hard to believe, your boss might not know any better.
-If they have gained their experience in an environment where this was normal practice they might not see it any other way.
+If they have gained their experience in an environment where this was a normal practice they might not see it any other way.
 It is how things work when you become the boss.

 - Your boss is insecure.
 We all know that not every supervisor is a good leader and those who are in a formal leadership role but lack the experience and appropriate skills might be a little insecure.
 If you have a strong presence, exceptional levels of previous experience, or perhaps a stronger educational background your boss might feel a little insecure.

 - Your work is their work.
 It is not uncommon for the manager of a department to take credit for work performed by the team.
 Some believe that any work you do is a work for hire and since they hired you they own all of your output.
-Certainly in some professional fields this might be legally valid, but from an employee morale standpoint it can have costly consequences.
+Certainly, in some professional fields, this might be legally valid, but from an employee morale standpoint, it can have costly consequences.

-From my experience all of this is most common with those who have recently moved to a supervisory status, but at the same time there are still plenty of long-term supervisors who believe this is the way to lead.
+From my experience, all of this is most common with those who have recently moved to a supervisory status, but at the same time, there are still plenty of long-term supervisors who believe this is the way to lead.

-By today’s standards this is certainly not leadership, this is can be very demotivating, disrespectful, and sometimes even demoralizing.
+By today’s standards, this is certainly not leadership, this is can be very demotivating, disrespectful, and sometimes even demoralizing.

 What to Do